 Sign up to host a Friendsgiving celebration for No Kid Hungry.
 It's an easy way for you and your community to come together and give back to kids in need.

 Masbia Soup Kitchen Network – Brooklyn and Queens

 Various locations, see website for details.

-Masbia operates soup kitchens in Flatbush and Borough Park, Brooklyn, as well as Rego Park in Queens, and welcomes the help of volunteers 10 and older to serve hot meals to all who enter.
+Masbia operates soup kitchens in Flatbush and Borough Park, Brooklyn, as well as Rego Park in Queens, and welcomes the help of volunteers 12 and older (children ages 12-18 must be accompanied by an adult) to serve hot meals to all who enter.
 Volunteers are welcome for onsite work, such as playing host in the restaurant-style dining rooms, bussing tables, washing dishes, prepping meals, and working in the kitchen.
 Volunteers are also needed to distribute flyers to individuals who might need Masbia's services.

 New York Cares Coat Drive – Citywide